 In fact, China’s yield curve looks a whole lot better than the U.S. yield curve.
 Does this suggest more staying power than generally believed when it comes to tariff negotiations?
 We think so.

 Yield curves are comparable and relative, so we’ve lined them up for you below.

 Is it what you expected?
 Probably not.
 China’s on top, with higher interest rates and a better, upward-sloping curve than the U.S., Europe, and Japan.
-We’d put three out of four of these curves (75%) in the “messy category” because they are either trying to invert (U.S.) or are so low yielding (Europe and Japan) that their economies are hardly functioning.
+We’d put three out of four of these curves in the “messy category” because they are either trying to invert (U.S.) or are so low-yielding (Europe and Japan) that their economies are hardly functioning.

 Take a look at the chart below.
 See those red boxes?
 These mark the flattening of the federal funds rate just prior to the last two recessions.
 When the federal funds rate stops rising, recession looms… and that’s where we are today.
 Add this to your calculus, as we do in Storm Tracker.

-Bottom line: Yield curves and interest rates are important.
-When parts of the yield curves we monitor flatten and start to invert, Storm Tracker is adversely impacted … it rises … along with risk.
+Bottom line: Yield curves and interest rates are crucial.
+When parts of the yield curves we monitor flatten and start to invert, Storm Tracker is adversely impacted: It rises… along with risk.